 Ground Beef vs Ground Chuck

+Ground beef can come from any part of the animal.
 It is obvious that ground beef is obtained from leftovers and thus, cannot be superior in both taste and composition.
 It is made from leftovers when roasts and steaks have been removed from the body of the cattle.
-It is meat, which is less desirable and cannot sell like other parts of the cattle meat.
+It is the meat, which is less desirable and cannot sell like other parts of the cattle meat.
 So it is ground with the help of a mincer.
 Dairy cows are the biggest source of ground beef.
-Though the meat thus obtained is in the form of a paste, it is actually finely chopped meat and not ground, though people prefer to call it ground beef.
+Though the meat thus obtained is in the form of a paste, it is actually finely chopped meat and not ground.
+However, people prefer to call it ground beef.

-Difference between Ground Beef and Ground Chuck
+What is the difference between Ground Beef and Ground Chuck?

-• Ground chuck is a prime part of the cattle meat as it comes from the front shoulder of the animal
+• Ground chuck is a prime part of the cattle meat as it comes from the front shoulder of the animal.

-• The beef that does not sell, or is less desirable being leaner and tougher is made into ground beef, while ground chuck is considered a delicacy, and thus sells at a higher rate than ground beef
+• The beef that does not sell or is less desirable being leaner and tougher is made into ground beef, while ground chuck is considered a delicacy, and thus sells at a higher rate than ground beef.

 • In general, ground chuck is fattier than ground beef.
 As against 23% fat content in ground chuck1 for a serving size of 4, there is 5.67% fat content in ground beef2 for one serving.
 That means, the fat content per serve in ground chunk is 5.75%, which is more than the fat content in ground beef.